lgeurts/text-align/README.md

 ## Description:

-* If no selection is made, text on the line of the cursor is centered.
+* If no selection is made, text on the line of the cursor is aligned.
-* If a selection is made, all text within the selection will be centered.
+* If a selection is made, all text within the selection will be aligned.
-* This is most useful when centering items in academic papers, such as titles and works cited headings, but it can be used to center align entire documents of text as well.
+* This package is most useful when aligning items in academic papers.

 ## Future Features: